PalePrime/eita10/README.md

  > notebooks/lcapy_first.ipynb

 Run one code section at a time (shortcut is shift+enter).
 The first section should silently return after a few seconds.
 Subsequent sections should display:

 1. A simple schematic diagram

 2. An equation for the voltage across the capacitor as a function of time

-3. A plot illustrating the voltage for $0<t<30\ ms$
+3. A plot illustrating the voltage for 0<t<30 ms

 ## Links to documentation